 Okay, so, what are the best positions to make her squirt during sex?

-However penis girth can be important because it helps maintain good contact with the g-spot, and also helps to ‘seal’ the vagina creating alternating pressure and vacuum that’s helps turn the woman on and bring her to orgasm.
+The length of the penis is considered unimportant in this respect because the g-spot is only a few inches inside the vagina.
+However, penis girth can be important because it helps maintain good contact with the g-spot.
+It also helps to ‘seal’ the vagina creating alternating pressure and a vacuum that helps turn the woman on and bring her to orgasm.

 This is a common question and rightly so because it is very important and can make a difference between normal sex and squirting sex.
 There are two main reasons for this.
 The first is that the angle of the penis must be right in order to stimulate the g-spot.